KomplexKapharnaum/Kvox/README.md

 The models can be download from here https://alphacephei.com/vosk/models

 ### python environment
-The sample can work in python 3.8
-$ pip install aiortc aiohttp aiorpc vosk
+$ pip install -r requirements.txt
 If your system install aiortc failed, please install gcc in your environment and use pip to install aiortc again.

 ### Create SSL cert